-- > Supported accommodation we will work in collaboration with housing providers to develop alternative accommodation options with care, including extra care housing, enabling more people to remain in their own home. - > Day services we will design, develop and deliver a new model for day services in coproduction with people who use the services to ensure that people with lifelong learning needs, physical or sensory impairment, acquired brain injury and neurodiversity including autism have support to access the right activities and opportunities in their local community. - > Shared Lives scheme we will increase the number of people living in this family-based accommodation model. - > Reablement we will increase capacity and deliver a more efficient service to ensure more people are able to remain as independent as possible in their own home.
+- > Supported accommodation we will work in collaboration with housing providers to develop alternative accommodation options with care, including extra care housing, enabling more people to remain in their own home. - > Shared Lives scheme we will increase the number of people living in this family-based accommodation model. - > Reablement we will increase capacity and deliver a more efficient service to ensure more people are able to remain as independent as possible in their own home. - Dementia in partnership with NHS Sussex, districts and boroughs and the Voluntary and Community Sector (VCS), we will combine efforts to ensure the right accommodation and support is available for people to live independently, including support to carers.

-- ➤ Dementia in partnership with NHS Sussex, districts and boroughs and the Voluntary and Community Sector (VCS), we will combine efforts to ensure the right accommodation and support is available for people to live independently, including support to carers. - > Digital technology using the latest assistive technology we will enhance people's independence and wellbeing and keep people safe in their own home for longer. - ➤ Disabled facilities grant we will continue working with district and borough councils to improve disabled people's access to grant funding to adapt their homes, so they are more accessible and help to maintain their independence.

-- ➤ Fire and Rescue Service Community Risk
+- ➤ Digital technology using the latest assistive technology we will enhance people's independence and wellbeing and keep people safe in their own home for longer. - > Disabled facilities grant we will continue working with district and borough councils to improve disabled people's access to grant funding to adapt their homes, so they are more accessible and help to maintain their independence. - ➤ Fire and Rescue Service Community Risk

 Management Plan at the heart of the

 plan is the prevention of fire and ensuring

 community safety.
 We will continue to deliver

 on this core commitment and protect people

 through a timely response to incidents.

-- > Voluntary and Community Sector we will work collaboratively with our partners to deliver effective community-based support that reaches people most in need at the right time and in the right place.

-- > Tackling crime we will work collaboratively with partners such as the Police to reduce criminality and raise awareness amongst the public to prevent crime and keep our communities safe.
+- > Voluntary and Community Sector we will work collaboratively with our partners to deliver effective community-based support that reaches people most in need at the right time and in the right place. - > Tackling crime we will work collaboratively with partners such as the Police to reduce criminality and raise awareness amongst the public to prevent crime and keep our communities safe.